avk3/DeependResearch-Ransomware-Feed/readme.md

-This is a Python script to download DeependResearch's ransomware feed every 24 hours into a .CSV local file.
+This is a Python script to download DeependResearch's ransomware feed every 24 hours into a local file .CSV.